djmasde/wmaker/README.md

 wmSun: Shows the times of the sunrise and sunset.

-wmix: A mixer app, for runs ok, please with root "modprobe snd-mixer-oss", or not runs. add a entry in /etc/rc.d/rc.local, like this: echo "modprobe snd-mixer-oss" >> /etc/rc.d/rc.local
+wmix: A mixer app, for runs ok, please runs with root: modprobe snd-mixer-oss, or not runs. add a entry in /etc/rc.d/rc.local, like this: echo "modprobe snd-mixer-oss" >> /etc/rc.d/rc.local

 Window Maker 0.17.5: